dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/powercli-loves-linux-mac-windows/index.en.md

 ---

-I have a VCF environment running in my lab on a nested ESXi host.
+I have a VCF environment running in my lab on a nested ESXi host, <small>[(See my Blog to create an VCF in your lab with a script)](https://www.vcrocs.info/vcf-deploy-home-lab/)</small>.
 My goal is to log into the ESXi host, gracefully shut down all VCF VMs, then log into vCenter to shut down the nested ESXi host.
 To ensure a clean shutdown, I’ve added logic to verify that all VMs are powered off before proceeding to the next steps.
 In this blog, I’ll share the code I use to automate this process.

 --
+###### Code Examples:

 Script to Shutdown my VCF VMs: